ruthlee/frankenpoems/README.md

 In order to spread Frankenbot's genius throughout the world, I made a package with exactly one use case: to run Frankenbot's `write_poem()` command.
 So you, too, can experience the grandeur of Frankenbot's poetic vision.

 ## Installation
-Enter `pip3 install frankenpoem` in your command line and it should world.
-Or try `pip install frankenpoem`.
-The latest version is 4.0.0 (...because it took me four tries to get the actual package working and I couldn't be bothered with TestPyPi), so if THAT doesn't work try `pip install frankenpoem==4.0.0` or pip3 of the same command.
+Enter `pip3 install frankenpoem==7.0.0` in your command line and it should world.
+Or try `pip install frankenpoem==7.0.0`.
+Make sure you're grabbing the latest version, which is 7.0.0 (...because it took me six tries to get the actual package working and I couldn't be bothered with TestPyPi).

-Warning: you may need to make sure to have re and pandas installed, I don't think I got the package dependencies quite right.
+Warning: you may need to make sure to have the following packages installed (because I don't think I got the package dependencies quite right lol):
+- [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html): this should already be installed if you have the anaconda distribution installed
+- [pronouncing](https://pypi.org/project/pronouncing/): just install with `pip install pronouncing` if needed.
+- collections, re, random: you shouldn't need to install these if you have an up-to-date python interpreter because they're built-in modules, but ya know.

 ## Usage
 In the terminal, go to your python interpreter (for me I just type `python3`).
 Then: